Mathias Loras

-Mathias Loras (August 30, 1792 – February 19, 1858) was an immigrant French priest to the United States and the first bishop of the Dubuque Diocese in what would become the state of Iowa.
+Pierre-Jean-Mathias Loras (August 30, 1792 – February 19, 1858) was a French Catholic priest in the United States who served as the first Bishop of Dubuque, in what would become the state of Iowa.
+He was the first president of Spring Hill College in Mobile, Alabama, from 1830 to 1832, and is the founder of what is now known as Loras College in Dubuque.

 Early life and ministry

-Pierre-Jean-Mathias Loras was born in Lyon, France, on August 30, 1792.
+Mathias Loras was born to an aristocratic family in Lyon, France, on August 30, 1792.
 He was a descendant of a French noble of the robe family.
-During the Reign of Terror in France, Loras' father and 17 members of his family were put to death by guillotine.
+During the Reign of Terror in France, Loras' father and 16 other members of his family were put to death by guillotine.

-As a young man, he studied for the priesthood, along with St. John Vianney (Curé d'Ars).
+As a young man, he studied for the priesthood, along with St. John Vianney (the Curé d'Ars) and helped tutor Vianney during his time in seminary.
 He was ordained a priest around 1817 by Cardinal Joseph Fesch for the Archdiocese of Lyon.
-He soon became the Superior of the seminary of Largentiere.
+He soon became the Superior of the ecclesiastical Seminary of Largentière.
 He subsequently resigned from this position to join a group of priests conducting parish missions in the Archdiocese of Lyon.

-Bishop-elect Michael Portier of the Mobile had gone to France to recruit priests for his diocese.
+Bishop-elect Michael Portier of the Diocese of Mobile had gone to France to recruit priests for his diocese.
 On November 1, 1829, he left with Portier for Alabama.
 They reached New Orleans on Christmas Eve.
 Upon arrival at Mobile on January 3, Loras assisted with Portier's installation.
 Loras was appointed vicar general for the Diocese of Mobile and assigned the task of completing the training of the seminarians who had accompanied Portier to America.
-He was also named rector of the Cathedral of the Immaculate Conception, and helped Portier recruit priests to serve the diocese.
-From 1830–1832 he served as the first president of Spring Hill College.
+He was also named rector of the Cathedral of the Immaculate Conception in Mobile, and held these positions for seven years, helping Portier recruit priests to serve the diocese.
+From 1830 to 1832 he served as the first president of Spring Hill College.